siddk/deep-nlp/langmod_nn/README.md

 + **log/**: The log directory consists of the following two subdirectories:

-    1) **checkpoints**: This consists of the saved checkpoints of the model's variables.
+    1) **checkpoints/**: This consists of the saved checkpoints of the model's variables.
 During the training process, the entire model is serialized and stored here at the end of each training epoch.

-    2) **summaries**: This consists of the summary logs for the running of the model.
+    2) **summaries/**: This consists of the summary logs for the running of the model.
 By pointing Tensorboard to this directory, you can visualize the computation graph, as well as track the loss function over time.